 It can be tempting to have a series of handshake agreements.
 These are legitimate estate deals.
 You run a legitimate business.
 Treat it like a business.
 A business uses written, valid, and binding agreements.
 Doing business this way provides you with credibility and protection.

 Every real estate investment deal should have several exit strategies.
 Make sure to have one of your own in the event that a deal falls through.

 Be Truthful In Your Marketing

 If you don’t own the property yet, make sure to only market what you actually have.
 You actually own a purchase agreement.
 Sell it that way.
-This will provide you protection and transparency.
+This will provide you with protection and transparency.

 You Make Real Estate Wholesaling Legal